JOIN

 The Overdraft Price Tag

 Overdrafts, as a borrowing alternative, come with a significant cost.
 Major banks typically levy fees that regularly surpass $30 per occurrence with a variety of additional charges including a base charge for overdraft protection itself, as well as, extended overdraft protection fees.
-The details below illustrate Overdraft/NSF cost
+The details below illustrate Overdraft/NSF cost for 6 major banks.

 Why Banks Are Not An Appropriate Solution